SharaiR/js-unit-testing-basic/ReadmeUnitTesting.md

 ## Update ".eslintrc.json" file
   1. Open file and add rures:
      ```json
       "rules": {
           "linebreak-style": "off",
           "require-jsdoc": "off",
-        "indent": ["error", 4, { "SwitchCase": 1 }], // indents in the code of 4 spaces, taking into account switch...case
+          "indent": ["error", 4, { "SwitchCase": 1 }],
-        "camelcase": "error", // camelCase variable and function names
+          "camelcase": "error",
-        "for-direction": "error", // checking the for loop for a finite number of iterations
+          "for-direction": "error",
           "object-curly-spacing": "off",
-        "max-len": ["error", 100], // maximum string length
+          "max-len": ["error", 100],
-        "no-multiple-empty-lines": "error" // no more than 2 blank lines in a row
+          "no-multiple-empty-lines": "error"
       }
      ```
+- "error" --> indents in the code of 4 spaces, taking into account switch...case
+- "camelcase" --> camelCase variable and function names
+- "for-direction" --> checking the for loop for a finite number of iterations
+- "max-len" --> maximum string length
+- "no-multiple-empty-lines" --> no more than 2 blank lines in a row

 ## Important notice
   1. Open "package.json" file